TomHarrop/asw-gbs-genome-paper/md/discussion.md

 ### Conclusion

-Our results show that New Zealand populations have a large amount of heterozygosity, and we suggest that this allowed them to evolve resistance to their biological control agent.
+Our results show that New Zealand populations of ASW have a large amount of heterozygosity, and we suggest that this allowed them to evolve resistance to their biological control agent.
 This highlights the need for monitoring biological control systems by genome-wide genotyping.